10 tips for thanking flight crews with chocolate

 - iTunes gift card

 Be creative – it’s fun.
 Yes, it takes time out of our busy day, but it is worth it to make someone’s day!
-Is chocolate or products necessary or is a note enough?
+And when spreading joy and good will, the aircraft cabin is a more pleasant place to be.
+Are chocolate or gifts necessary or is a simple note enough?
 Well, of course a note and smile are always wonderful.
-However, my experience is that a small gift is something they enjoy and appreciate.
+However, my experience is that a small gift is that little bit extra that makes a difference.

 For those of you who still want to argue you shouldn’t be expected to pay one cent more when the airlines are already gauging you with fees… You have missed my point.
 Not everyone will agree with this and that’s fine.